julien-tierny/vestec-wp3/clustering_information_criteria/README.md

 The optimization of information criteria for k-means clustering is tested in the `KMeans` test case.
 A test data set consisting of three clusters is created and k-means clustering is performed on this data set.
-We observe for both types of likelihoods that k=3 has the minimum information criteria value for most of the different criteria.
+We observe for both types of likelihoods that k=3 has the minimum information criteria value for most of the different criteria (AICc seems to do crazy things for k=1 for the second likelihood function).

+If the preprocessor macro `NDEBUG` is set (i.e., if `CMAKE_BUILD_TYPE=Release`), the approach is tested on a larger data set with 3.000.000 points compared to a small data set with 3.000 points in Debug mode.